MindShield-EGY/Student-Management-System/External File Library Instructions.md

-Replace //filepath in main function with your path of txt extension file
+Replace //filepath in main function with your path of .txt file extension